 Policies and Guidelines

-Visitors are not permitted to photograph or record videos in the Ned and Gloria Griner Gallery.
+Visitors are not permitted to photograph or record videos in The Ned and Gloria Griner Art Gallery.
 All of the artworks exhibited in the gallery are either on loan to the gallery, which means the gallery does not have exclusive rights to the artworks, or under current copyright with the living artists.
-Photographers and videographers who seek exception to this rule need to contact the Gallery Associate in advance of their visit.
+Photographers and videographers who seek exception to this rule need to contact The Gallery Associate in advance of their visit.